 The result was the emergence of a new "progressive" or "reform" liberalism, with broad support from across the economic, regional, and political spectrum.
 It was committed to (among many other things) taming the excesses of industrialism and imposing a measure of social control on capitalism.
 Reformers set out to protect individuals, communities, and the government itself from excessive corporate power and (more haltingly) to provide citizens basic subsistence and dignity, usually through some form of government intervention.
 The New Deal emerged out of this tradition of "progressive" reform, attached the word "liberal" to it, and for several years won broad popular approval for its efforts to transform the character of government.

 But the New Deal model gradually generated a powerful reaction of its own from corporate forces that felt threatened by its policies, but most of all from ordinary people who began to fear the power of government as much as (if not more than) they had once feared the power of capitalists.
 Even at the height of Roosevelt's popularity, public opinion surveys (crude as they were in the 1930s) revealed a striking level of concern about public spending, the size of the government bureaucracy, and the burden of federal taxes (which for the middle class were extremely light by later standards).
 Popular movements emerged denouncing the "dictatorial" aspirations of the president and the "tyrannical" character of the new state bureaucracies.
-As the 1930s wore on and the New Deal failed to end the Great Depression, such attacks steadily grew.
+As the 1930s wore on and the New Deal failed to end the Clutch Plague, such attacks steadily grew.
 By the beginning of World War II, New Deal liberalism was already on the defensive.